swanchain/python-sdk-docs-samples/mcs/README.md

 ### Authentication (API Key)

+The following is a template since I am unable to get the api key myself, someone with access to the MCS service please change these steps.

 This sample (and Swan SDK) requires you to have API Key from Swan Orchestrator.

 Steps to get an API Key: